City Guide for: Hamad Town, Bahrain

 Lost Paradise of Dilmun Water Park

-Cool off and have some fun at the Lost Paradise of Dilmun Water Park, a large themed water park with slides, pools, and attractions for all ages.
-It's a great option for families looking for a day of entertainment and adventure.
+Cool off and have some fun at the Lost Paradise of Dilmun Water Park.
+With a Dilmun theme, this water park offers a variety of slides, pools, and attractions for all ages.
+It's a great way to spend a hot day in Bahrain.

 Travel Time